 Once the user authenticates and makes the encrypted connection to the VPN server, the VPN server handles unencrypted communication with the rest of the network and represents the original computer's identity as a part of the VPN-assigned network address range.

-If your systems' users need access from off-campus locations, or from ports that QuickConnect doesn't allow, you can permit authorized VPN users to access your systems by configuring the firewall(s) between your systems and the Internet as follows:
+If your systems' users need access from off-campus locations you can permit authorized VPN users to access your systems by configuring the firewall(s) between your systems and the Internet as follows: